Centre for IPE Team

 Elizabeth Cadavid is the Education Coordinator at the Centre for Interprofessional Education (CIPE).
 Elizabeth assists in the coordination of various projects and in the development of the Interprofessional Education (IPE) curriculum at the UofT with particular reference to curriculum development and delivery, placements, assessment and evaluation.
 In addition, she is responsible for the IPE curriculum calendar and coordination of IP learning activities; facilitates recruitment and curriculum working group meetings; prepares stakeholder reports; manages curricular communications, and the online IPE curriculum registration system.

-Omobolanle (Bola) Alabi, BSc,.
+Omobolanle (Bola) Alabi, MPH, BSc,.
 BioMed

 Adi Adetona, MA, BA